NietoDeveloper/HealthServices/README.md

 # Health Management  System

 HealthHub is a comprehensive React-based hospital management system designed to streamline healthcare operations and improve patient care.
-This system provides an intuitive interface for managing appointments, patient records, doctor information, and administrative tasks.
+This system provides an intuitive interface for managing appointments, patient records, doctor information, and administrative tasks